 Project Objectives

-There are five key objectives that we need to meet to gain Plastic Free Community accreditation:
+There are five key objectives that we need to meet to gain Plastic Free Community accreditation for Bookham:

 1. Local Council Involvement - Achieved!